-A petition for rehearing may not be longer than 15 pages.
+A petition for rehearing may not be longer than 15 pages or 4200 words and must be accompanied by a completed Form 11.
 Your petition is due within 14 days of the date stamped on the court's opinion or memorandum disposition, except that in civil cases involving a federal party you have 45 days.
 To learn more about petitions for rehearing, see Fed.
 R. App.
 P. 40 and 40-1.

-Most petitions for rehearing go to the same three judges who heard your original petition.
+Petitions for panel rehearing generally go to the same three judges who heard and decided your appeal.
 It is also possible to file a petition for rehearing en banc.
-This type of petition asks 11 judges to review your case instead of three.
+This type of petition asks that 11 randomly selected judges review your case instead of the original three judge panel.
 The court grants petitions for rehearing en banc only in rare, exceptional cases.
 To learn more about petitions for rehearing en banc, see Fed.
 R. App.
 P. 35.